chrono-time/magic-button-wrapper/README.md

 # magic-button-wrapper

-Tiny, framework‑agnostic React wrapper that swaps your button’s content for a **loading ▸ success ▸ error** icon using nothing but inline styles and three keyframe animations.
+Tiny, React wrapper that swaps your button’s content for a **loading ▸ success ▸ error** icon using nothing but inline styles and three keyframe animations.
 No CSS files, no context providers, no emotion/styled‑components – just drop it in and ship.

 ---